Ohssie/lumen-ioc-auto/README.md

 * Follow the prompt and type the name of the model you want to generate IOC Containers for.
 E.g `Customer`
 * You can run this script at any point in the development of your API

-## Side Note
-* I was unable to add the lines that create the migration files.
-If anyone could try and make that happen, it'll be swell.

 Cheers!